9 Software Tool Success Stories

 Subscribe: https://www.youtube.com/c/NathanLatkawatchTerminusDB CEO Luke Feeney: Git for data...
 Visit them: www.terminusdb.comSee more of Luke's data: https...

-Luke Feeney (from Dublin, Ireland) started TerminusDB about 4 years ago.
+Luke Feeney (from Dublin, Ireland) started TerminusDB over 4 years ago.

 In 2019 Luke Feeney founded TerminusDB, an open-source knowledge graph database that offers dependable, private, and effective revision control & collaboration.

 TerminusDB is for people who love coding and aspire to make fundamental changes regarding how data is curated, managed, or stored.

 Kevin Feeney and Gavin Mendel-Gleason came on board to help the idea for TerminusDB turn into reality.
 The former is the company's CEO, while the latter, having extensive programming and software specification knowledge, is the CTO.

 TerminusDB, a Trinity College Dublin spinoff, has raised €3.6 million in seed funding for its open-source collaboration platform for large and complex data.

 TerminusDB joined the AI Infrastructure Alliance earlier this year, a nonprofit organization and industry group created to promote greater cooperation among artificial intelligence and machine learning start-ups worldwide.

 Listen to the full podcast on soundcloud.com ➜

 8. Codiga ($660K/year)

 Subscribe: https://www.youtube.com/c/NathanLatkawatchCodiga CEO Julien Delange: True bonding for remote teams...
 Visit them: www.codiga.ioSee more of Julien'...